 - Usual things to do in Israel

 - Jerusalem in a weekend

 Hopefully, that has answered most of your queries regarding the trail.
 I’m happy to answer questions in the comments box below.

-For more advice, you should also check out the official Israel National Trail site for advice.
+For more advice, you should also check out the official Israel National Trail site for advice or check out the Hike Israel website.
 There is also a great forum on this site where you can put your questions to experienced hikers who have done the Israel National Trail.